New to UCL? Try our online library induction to find out how to access all the resources you will need for your course.

 These pages have been put together by your specialist subject librarian to provide guidance in the subject areas of Cultural Heritage and Museum Studies.

-Use the navigation menu to the left to view what's available, including print and online materials, how-to videos, and details of further training available through LibrarySkills@UCL.
+Use the navigation menu to the left to view what's available, including print and e-resources, how-to videos, and details of further training available through LibrarySkills@UCL.

 If you have any questions, please don't hesitate to get in touch.

-The Cultural Heritage and Museum Studies collections encompass a range of formats, from print and electronic books and journals, to databases and pamphlets (grey literature).
-Lesser used material, including back-runs of some print journals, are kept in off-site Stores.
+The Cultural Heritage and Museum Studies collections contain print and e-books and journals, databases and pamphlets (grey literature).
+Older resources are kept in off-site Stores

-For Cultural Heritage and Museum Studies, you will need to consult a range of both print and online resources.
+You will need to consult a range of both print and e-resources.
 Resources are predominantly in English, but you may want to consult resources in other European languages; translations into English are not always available.
+Search on UCL Explore to find print and e-books.

 Key databases for Cultural Heritage and Museum Studies